nerabits/Surge-Manual/rule/ruleset.md

 `RULE-SET,SYSTEM,DIRECT`

 Includes rules for most requests sent by macOS and iOS itself.
-The requests sent by App Store, iTunes and other content services are not included.
+The requests sent by App Store, iTunes, and other content services are not included.

 ```
 USER-AGENT,*com.apple.mobileme.fmip1